-There are many avenues to publishing nowadays, however, the most popular and convenient means for most self-publishing authors is to use an aggregator.
+However, the most popular and convenient means for most self-publishing authors is to use an aggregator.

-Aggregators allow you to self-publish with their respective services and then they do all the work of publishing your ebook on a range of online retailers, ebook subscription services and libraries.
+Then they do all the work of publishing your ebook on various online retailers, ebook subscription services, and libraries.

 While there are slightly different advantages with these two aggregators, both offer a high standard of service and easy manuscript publishing.

 The advantage of this is that you can publish different versions of your book metadata and tailor your book to each retailer.

-However, for most authors, it is much easier and convenient to use an aggregator to access these retailers.
+However, for most authors, it is much easier and more convenient to use an aggregator to access these retailers.

-Going wide means having greater flexibility
+Publishing wide means having greater flexibility

 With Draft2Digital, you can even change a book price for individual countries.

-Because of the ease, and freedom, to change an ebook’s price, it opens up endless opportunities to find new markets and book buyers.
+Because of the ease and freedom to change an ebook’s price, it opens up endless opportunities to find new markets and book buyers.

-But there are many other markets out there, and with a little trial and error, experimentation and imagination you can gain access to a lot of new readers.
+But there are many other markets out there.
+With a little trial and error, experimentation, and imagination, you can gain access to a lot of new readers.